DIY Toilet Room Makeover: A Colourful, Vintage-Inspired Transformation showcasing Bold Vintage Wallpaper

 I also used corner moulding in all the corners to hide the seams.

-Originally I wasn't sure if I would paint the top and bottom moulding.
-I thought if I did the wall moulding I would need to also do the window frame.
-But I didn't like the glaring white on the base of the walls so I taped off the floor and painted it to match the walls.
+At first, I wasn’t sure whether to paint the top and bottom moulding.
+I felt that if I painted the wall moulding, I’d also need to paint the window frame to keep everything cohesive.
+But in the end, the bright white at the base of the walls felt too stark against the new design.
+So I taped off the floor and painted the skirting to match the wall colour—and it made a huge difference in softening the overall look.

-I still wasn't sure about the curtains so I ordered another more sheer one from Temu.
+I still wasn't 100% sure about the curtains so I ordered another more sheer one from Temu which allowed in more natural light to this small room.

-I also found these cut swan curtain hooks on Temu so I added one of those so I could tie back the new curtain.
+I also discovered these elegant swan-shaped curtain hooks on Temu and added one to easily tie back the new curtain, adding a charming finishing touch to the window.

-I found this little swan at the op shop and added some faux greenery.
-It could also be used to hold and hide an air fragrance.
+I discovered this charming little swan at a thrift store and added some faux greenery for a fresh, decorative touch.
+It also works perfectly to hold and discreetly hide an air freshener.

-The toilet roll holder fit back on the wall perfectly and looks great against the green walls.
+The toilet roll holder reattached seamlessly to the wall and looks fantastic against the green-painted walls.

-The wallpaper is also removable, as are the floor tiles.
+The wallpaper I chose is also removable, as are the peel-and-stick floor tiles, making this a perfect temporary bathroom makeover solution that’s both stylish and flexible.

 Here is a breakdown of what I purchased and the costs.